-Call for outline applications for project grants from across the UK from Action Medical Research and Borne for a closing date of Tuesday 28 March 2017.
+Call for outline applications for project grants from across the UK from Action Medical Research and Borne for a closing date of Tuesday 28 March 2017 by 5pm.
 Applications will be considered through the Action Medical Research peer review system

 Action Medical Research and Borne are teaming up to fund project grants from across the UK for translational research to prevent death and disability in babies and children as a result of pregnancy complications.